Base Configuration Options

 A comma separated list of request headers that can be used when making an actual request.
 These headers will

 also be returned as part of Access-Control-Allow-Headers header in a pre-flight response.
-Eg: Origin,Accept
+Eg: Origin,Accept.

-Default: Origin, Accept, X-Requested-With, Content-Type, Access-Control-Request-Method, Access-Control-Request-Headers, Authorization
+Default: Origin, Accept, X-Requested-With, Content-Type, Access-Control-Request-Method, Access-Control-Request-Headers, Authorization.

-- http.cors.support.credentials:
+- http.cors.support.credentials: Default:

 A flag that indicates whether the resource supports user credentials.
 This flag is exposed as part of